-During the Strategies Phase, the annual Strategic planning sessions were held on 13-14 January 2011 and 7-8 February 2011 to review the overall Strategy of the municipality, which consists of Strategic Themes (also known as KPAs) and Strategic Objectives.
+During the Strategies Phase, the annual Strategic planning sessions were held on 17-19 January 2022 to review the overall Strategy of the municipality, which consists of Strategic Themes (also known as KPAs) and Strategic Objectives.
 The former was constituted of members of MDM management whereas the latter was added with sector Depts and Councilors to consider broad strategic issues.

 The vision was reconfirmed, the strategies and objectives reviewed and programmes and projects identified and budgeted for.
 In the whole, the set programmes and projects are meant to unblock the various situations narrated in the "Situational analysis" so that what matters is what we do and how we do it, so that our communities access services due unto them in a sustainable manner.
-Following the new Council constituted in August 2016, the Strategies of the District were revisited.
-The planning session was held on 1-3 March 2017 where the Vison and mission were re-affirmed.
+Following the new Council constituted in November 2021, the Strategies of the District were revisited.